johncarl81/transfuse/getting_started.md

 Transfuse also can be downloaded directly from the [[Download page.](download.html)]

-Note: The only runtime requirement for Transfuse is the api library.
+NOTE: The only runtime requirement for Transfuse is the api library.

 #### Code